hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 ## Other Projects and Tidbits

+I planted grapes on the wooden arbor.
+This is a new type of crop for me, and I'm curious to see how they do.
+I decided to try rwo table grape varieties, [Vanessa](https://raintreenursery.com/products/vanessa-seedless-grape) and [Somerset](https://fedcoseeds.com/trees/somerset-seedless-grape-7502).

 I added two bird baths to my garden after reading about the benefits of water sources for birds and insects.
 One is in my new patio garden in full sun, so I added a solar bubbler to it, and the other is a carved stone bath from [Dances with Stone](https://danceswithstone.com/) that sits on the ground in my birch tree bed.
-I made sure to clean them and refill them frequently, and once the birds found them, a day didn't go by when I didn't see a bird using them, in addition to insects.
-I made sure to include stones in both bird baths so that insects could easily perch next to the water and safely drink.
+I made sure to clean them and refill them frequently, and once the birds found them, a day didn't go by when I didn't see a bird using them.
+I made sure to include stones in both bird baths so that insects could easily perch next to the water and safely drink from these water sources as well.

 <div class="text-center inline-image-container content-container-expanded">
   <img src="../the-patio-garden-project/bird-bath-and-monarch.jpg" alt="" class="img-responsive img-center"></img>